If you order tigelle in Modena you will eat a typical bread, usually served with meat and cheese or pesto.

-After cooking, the tigella is cut in half when is still very hot, and filled with various toppings.
-The most traditional is pesto, a mixed sauce made with chopped pork lard, rosemary, garlic and a generous sprinkling of Parmigiano Reggiano (known as cunza of Modena, the same seasoning used for borlenghi).
+The most traditional is pesto modenese: a mixed sauce made with chopped pork lard, rosemary, garlic and a generous sprinkling of Parmigiano Reggiano.
+In Modena it's also known as cunza, the same seasoning used for borlenghi.

-Over time, tigelle have been subject to less traditional but very tasty unions like cold cuts, cheese, jams or chocolate creams for dessert.
+Over time, tigelle has been subject to less traditional but very tasty unions like cold cuts, cheese, jams, or chocolate creams for dessert.

 1.5 kg of '00' flour

 3 dl water

 - Knead the flour with water and salt on a wooden board until the dough becomes a compact and uniform dough.
 If you use tigelliera add yeast and a drop of milk to the dough

 - Divide the mixture into small balls as big as a fist.
 After a 2h rest, work each portion giving it the shape of a disc about 10 cm large and 1 cm thick